raymondfdavey/be-nc-news-deployed/projectREADME.md

 # NC_NEWS

-An API serving articles and comments
+## An API serving articles and comments.

 ## Getting Started